A Graph Neural Network Simulation of Dispersed Systems: Introduction

 \section{Introduction}

-Accurate and efficient simulation of suspensions and emulsions (e.g., colloidal dispersions \cite{Russel1991}) is a key component in better understanding the underlying physics of such systems, as well as leveraging them for practical applications spanning from engineering to biology such as cargo-loading and targeted drug-delivery by micro/nano-robots \cite{Yang2018,cargoLoad2020,AnkurNanoscale2023}, field-induced self-assembly \cite{selfAssemblyreviewB,selfAssemblyreviewA}, and electrophoretic deposition \cite{EPD1,EPD2,EPD3}.
-Such problems are governed by rather complex, and at times poorly understood, physics.
-As a result, it is often difficult to develop a comprehensive mathematical model without invoking unrealistic assumptions.
-Furthermore, even the reduced, approximate, models are often impossible to solve accurately.
-An alternative approach that circumvents these challenges is to use Machine Learning (ML) to develop a \emph{data-driven} model.
+Accurate and efficient simulation of suspensions and emulsions (e.g., colloidal dispersions \cite{Russel1991}) is essential for better understanding the underlying physics of these systems, as well as leveraging them for practical applications.
+These applications span diverse fields, from engineering to biology, including cargo-loading and targeted drug-delivery by micro/nano-robots \cite{Yang2018,cargoLoad2020,AnkurNanoscale2023}, field-induced self-assembly \cite{selfAssemblyreviewB,selfAssemblyreviewA}, and electrophoretic deposition \cite{EPD1,EPD2,EPD3}.